 a. if you are a service provider, to verify your identity and undertake police checks on you or your personnel, and verify the qualifications, skills, training or other criteria that forms the basis of a badge

-b. to market services to you, including contacting you electronically (e.g. by text or email for this purpose)
+b. to market services to you, including contacting you electronically (e.g. by text, email or in-app messaging for this purpose)

 c. to connect you to the person providing services that you have booked or who have booked your services, so that those services can be provided